 In order for a local government to establish a CRA successfully, it must prove that the area meets the statutory conditions required by law, demonstrate a public commitment to redevelopment, and provide for a coordinated planning process among local and county governments.
 To carry out the redevelopment activity, the Community Redevelopment Act assigns a variety of powers to a municipality.
-Most of these powers may then be delegated to a Community Redevelopment Agency: others may remain vested in the city or county commission as noted in Chapter 163.370 of the Florida Statutes.
+Most of these powers may then be delegated to a Community Redevelopment Agency: others may remain vested in the city or county commission as noted in Chapter 163.370, Powers; counties and municipalities; community redevelopment agencies of the Florida Statutes